sean-7777/Java-The-Ultimate-Tutorial-To-Get-You-Started/docs/index.md

 But what is the problem with this?

 Well, its tedious.
-You have to go and set each theing one by one.
+You have to go and set each thing one by one.
 At first, it may not seem that bad, but what happens when you need to initialize many things.
 And you can **FORGET** to initialize a variable which means you could then end up with bad results when you run your program.

 That is where Constructors come in!